Sunday, January 31, 2010

 "An Anthology of Graphic Fiction, Cartoons, and True Stories"

 "An Anthology of Graphic Fiction, Cartoons, and True Stories" edited by Ivan Brunetti is a collection graphic art and essays on graphic art.
 The stories are from a wide variety of artist/writers and it is a good survey for the uninitiated (such as myself) as to what is out there.
 There is no common theme that runs through the anthology other than the fact that these are all graphic works and few of them seem to be in the mainstream.
 As such, it is a very eclectic work that varies from the comedic, personal, bizarre, vulgar, experimental, and straight up storytelling.
 Some of the works are self contained, others are from larger stories (such as an Excerpt from the graphic novel "Maus" by Art Spiegelman.
+I'll admit that it took a little bit for me to tackle the Anthology art first.
+It is a fairly sizable tome (around 400 pages with creator bios).
+The first few strips by Mark Newgarden, KAZ, and Tony Millionaire where quite a new reading experience for me.

 The Imposter's Daughter: A True Memoir by Laurie Sandell

 On a whim, I was browsing through the graphic novels on Amazon and happened across "The Imposter's Daughter" by Laurie Sandell.
 I got the Kindle version "which is a little hard to read on the Kindle 2 because of the small size.
 I have to admit, 1) I'm fairly new to the indie comics scene so when I select something it is usually on a whim.
 I'm not part of the indie intelligentsia and I am rather isolated from any other comic readers.
 2) Since I am an American and live in Italy; I pretty much have to stick to Amazon and other online sources for my reading selections.
 I'm not apologizing or making excuses, just wanted to frame how I choose my reading material.
+Having said that, reading through the blurb on Amazon, the premise hooked me right away.
+Essentially the memoirs of a girl/woman and her relationship with her larger than life father.
+I shouldn't say just larger than life, I mean her father pretty much crafted himself into a family folk her

 This Blogging Thing and "Followers" or "Plea to My Viewing Audience" :)

 Not sure anyone is actually out there reading any of this, but that's OK.
 This whole blog thing is totally experimental anyway and an echo chamber of sorts for me.
 I feel like I can get my ideas outside myself and have them exist in a realm that is apart from my inner thoughts and manifest on their own.
 There is something quite satisfying about that.
 Anyway, I was actually reading the suggestions from blogger and it said to mention my follower's widget in a post in order to try and, you know, garner followers.
 So, not solely because I want to be loved, but because as an artist I honestly and sincerely do appreciate feedback and criticism; if you are intrigued by what I've got here then please comment.
 If you like, please follow my updates and progress.
 Give me feedback.
 Good or bad doesn't really matter.
 You don't get it, that's cool to, let me know.
-Despite the experimental nature of what I want to do here, I don't necessarily want to work in a vacuum.
+Despite the experimental nature of what I want to do here, I don't necessarily want to work in a va

 Latest Sequential Art Project

 Here's a raw scan of a new project I'm working on.
 Ideally, I'd like to do an average of three new projects on this blog per week.
 This is another stream of consciousness piece entitled "Null Pattern Sequence (Erebus 1843)".
 I've been reading up on the Sir John Franklin expedition to find the Northwest Passage back in 1843.
 At the time, it was the largest, supposedly most advanced, best equipped, and most skilled arctic expedition to date.
 However, all of the crew members of the H.M.S Erebus and H.M.S.
 Terror disappeared and no one is 100% sure what happened.
 There is much speculation that the the canned provisions for the voyage were tainted by lead and/or botulism thus leading to the crew's ultimate demise.
 Anyway, if you're interested, check out the books "Ice Blink" by Scott Cookman and better still " Frozen in Time" by Owen Beatie and John Geiger for more.
-Ultimately, I'm going to do some more embellishment via Photoshop on this piece.
+Ultimately, I'm going to do some more embellishment via Phot

 Sequential Art Projects

 I've been feeling pretty crappy this weekend but I did manage to get some productivity out of myself.
 As you can see, I have a new masthead (I know, I've still got to tweak it a bit - particularly the text).
 I've also changed the name of the blog once again to Ostensible Cat.
 I just happened to think of the name driving to work one day and was actually going to use it as a character, but it seems more fitting as a name for my sequential art projects.
-Anywho, here's another piece I created today:
+Anywho, here's another piece I created today: Enjoy!
+I've got one that I'm having to stitch together in Photoshop because it was too large to scan in one pass.
+Hopefully I'll have that up soon.

 Abstract Comics